Apidog

 Postman Newman Alternative: Apidog

-Apidog provides support for exporting test cases to Apidog CLI, Postman, and JMeter formats, making it easy to integrate API testing into your continuous integration process.
+Apidog provides support for exporting test scenarios to Apidog CLI, Postman, and JMeter formats, making it easy to integrate API testing into your continuous integration process.

-The Apidog CLI is designed specifically for running Apidog test cases in the command line, providing a streamlined way to execute tests and automate the testing process.
-By exporting test cases to Apidog CLI, developers can easily integrate API testing into their build processes and ensure that APIs are tested thoroughly and consistently.
+The Apidog CLI is designed specifically for running Apidog test scenarios in the command line, providing a streamlined way to execute tests and automate the testing process.
+By exporting test scenarios to Apidog CLI, developers can easily integrate API testing into their build processes and ensure that APIs are tested thoroughly and consistently.

 How to Install Apidog CLI